Turismo Amelia

-The inscription “Bartholomeus Petrignanus MDLIII” carved in a stone plated walled entrance to the main floor, is to report on the first phase of the work, and coincides with the year of the wedding of Teodorina Cansacchi with Bartholomew, owner of the building and brother of Archbishop Fantino Petrignani, man of the Curia, Governor and Diplomat, known for hosting Caravaggio in his early Roman days.
-The architecture of the building had to be completed in 1592, when Bartholomew, wanting to decorate the rooms of his palace, called Amelia brothers Alberti Sansepolcro, who had to decline the invitation.
+The inscription “Bartholomeus Petrignanus MDLIII” carved in a stone tablet walled in the entrance to the main floor, is to report on the first phase of the work, and it coincides with the year of the wedding of Teodorina Cansacchi with Bartholomew, owner of the building and brother of Archbishop Fantino Petrignani, man of the Curia, Governor and Diplomat, known for hosting Caravaggio in his early Roman days.
+The architecture of the building was completed in 1592, when Bartholomew, wanting to decorate the rooms of his palace, called on the Alberti of Sansepolcro brothers, but they had to decline the invitation.
 The vaults of the rooms, covered with a rich pictorial score, distributed in eight environments, was performed in at least two phases, between the last decade of the sixteenth century and the first of the seventeenth century.

-After the waiver by the Alberti brothers, the first rooms of the building were painted by artists connected in a belated manner to the Roman umbra, strongly marked by the style of the master Livio Agresti from Forlì in the early 70s of the sixteenth century.
-Among the different hands involved in the decoration the amerino Tarquinio Racani, the durantino Giustino Episcopi can been identified, while it is only conceivable in the pictorial yard of Palace Petrignani, the work of the amerino Liotardo Piccioli, faithful helper of the Agresti.
-The Amerina team was used in the decoration of a large repertoire of recordings (Raimondi, Caraglio, Cavalieri, Galle, Cort, Sadeler, Collaert) and in the appropriate mythographic repertoire (Images of the Gods of V. Cartari, Venice, 1571).
+After the waiver by the Alberti brothers, the first rooms of the building were painted by artists connected to a late Roman-Umbrian manner, strongly marked by the style of the master Livio Agresti from Forlì in the early 70s of the sixteenth century.
+Among the different hands involved in the decoration, the amerino Tarquinio Racani, the durantino Giustino Episcopi, the amerino Liotardo Piccioli, faithful helper of Agresti, only visible in the pictorial yard of Palace Petrignani.
+For the decorations, these artists made use of a large repertoire of engravings (Raimondi, Caraglio, Cavalieri, Galle, Cort, Sadeler, Collaert) and in the appropriate mythographic repertoire (Images of the Gods of V. Cartari, Venice, 1571).

 The Hall of Constantine and Maxentius

 It is the antechamber of the Salon.
-The central subject of the painting celebrates the victory of Emperor Constantine and Christian Rome against pagan Rome.
-References to the Empire multiply in angular crests and two views painted on the left wall of the passageway: Constantinople, studded with Ottoman crescents, and Prague.
+The central subject of the painting celebrates the victory of Emperor Constantine, the Christian Rome against the pagan Rome.
+References to the Empire multiply in angular crests and in two views painted on the left wall of the passageway: Constantinople, studded with Ottoman crescents, and Prague.

 The Hall of Albornoz

-The last room in which the Amerina workshop worked takes its name from the scene of the center pane in which the recapture of Amelia to the patrimony of St. Peter by the Cardinal Albornoz (1310-1367) is shown.
-At the corners are the four cardinal crests (Bonelli, Ghislieri, Orsini, Sfondrati).
-The complex decoration around the middle pane is a riot of grotesque including the insertion of mythological episodes and allegorical images.
+The last room in which the Amerina workshop worked, takes its name from the scene of the center pane in which the recapture of Amelia to the patrimony of St. Peter by the Cardinal Albornoz (1310-1367) is shown.
+The four cardinal crests (Bonelli, Ghislieri, Orsini, Sfondrati) are at the corners.
+The complex decoration around the middle pane is a riot of grotesque, including the insertion of mythological episodes and allegorical images.

 The Hall of Heraclius

-With the hall of Heraclius the second phase of the building assigned to the decorative painter Sabine Ganassini Marzio and his workshop (ca. 1607) begins.
-The victory of the Byzantine Emperor is set under the walls of Nineveh and near the Tigris River whose personification appears in the foreground.
-In the two lower portions with the divine couple of Neptune and Amphitrite the mythological time cycle continues.
-The image of the Annunciation on the right wall qualifies this hall as a private environment multipurpose room, intended both as room or hall.
+The second phase begins with the decoration of the hall of Heraclius, assigned to the decorative painter Sabine Ganassini Marzio and his workshop (ca. 1607).
+The victory of the Byzantine Emperor is set under the walls of Nineveh, near the Tigris River, whose personification appears in the foreground.
+In the two lower portions, the mythological cycle continues, with the divine couple of Neptune and Amphitrite.
+The image of the Annunciation on the right wall qualifies this hall as a private and multipurpose environment, intended both as room and anteroom.

 The Hall of Somaschi

-At the center of the room the Foundation in Amelia of the College of St. Angelo Somaschi in 1601 is painted.
-The number of coats of arms are all Episcopal: between the four arms of the Archbishop we recognize Fantino and those of Monsignor Graziani, bishop of Amelia between 1592 and 1611.
+At the center of the room, the Foundation of the College of St. Angelo Somaschi in Amelia in 1601 is painted.
+The series of coats of arms is totally Episcopal: between the four emblems, we recognize the arms of the archbishop Fantino and those of Monsignor Graziani, bishop of Amelia between 1592 and 1611.

 The Hall of Strigonia

-The room is the size of a dressing room perhaps destined for a small armory.
-Panoplies and cannons mark the decoration theme, while on the sails of the smaller trapezoid room, in the center, two female figures identifiable with the armed Athena and Venus are placed.
-In the center pane is the Siege of Strigonia of 1595 that saw the imperial and papal armies victorious over the Turks.
-In the military map the papal flags of Clement VIII opposed to Turkish crescents of Islamic flags fluttering on the towers of the city are clearly distinguished.
-At the corners there are four coats of arms and between these are those of Mario Farnese, injured in Strigonia, and the coat of arms of Malatesta, perhaps attributable to Carlo Felice Malatesta, leader in the Long War and future General of the Church in Avignon.
+The room has the size of a dressing room, perhaps destined for a small armoury.
+Panoplies and cannons mark the decoration theme, while on the sails of the smaller trapezoid room, in the center, two female figures, identifiable with the armed Athena and Venus, are placed.
+In the center pane is the Siege of Strigonia of 1595, that show the victorious imperial and papal armies over the Turks.
+In the military map, the papal flags of Clement VIII opposed to Islamic flags’ Turkish crescents fluttering on the towers of the city, are clearly distinguished.
+At the corners, four coats of arms, among which those of Mario Farnese, injured in Strigonia, and those of Malatesta, maybe attributable to Carlo Felice Malatesta, leader in the Long War and future General of the Church in Avignon.